 - In order to keep the discussion list useful and dynamic, there should be no forwarding of content that has already appeared elsewhere.
 If an article has appeared on the web that would be appropriate to reference in the context of a discussion, simply summarize your point and link to the source.
 Copyrighted content should not be posted.

 - The administration of Vital Communities reserves the right to warn, suspend, or permanently exclude any list subscriber for any abuse or infringement of these list rules and guidelines.

 - Legal Disclaimer

-- Vital Communities assumes no legal or editorial responsibility for any content distributed through its community discussion lists.
+- Vital Communities does not control and assumes no legal or editorial responsibility for any content distributed through the community discussion lists.
 Content is generated by individual subscribers, who each bear responsibility for their individual postings.
-Content posted to the discussion lists is automatically distributed to the subscribers and Vital Communities is unable to retract or modify any such content.
-Volunteer individual discussion list administrators in each town are responsible for post-facto monitoring of the content of a town discussion list and may, in their own discretion, issue private warnings to individual subscribers or public guidelines to the entire discussion list if, in their sole judgment, any of the Posting Guidelines or General Rules are repeatedly violated.
+Content posted to the discussion lists is automatically distributed to the subscribers and Vital Communities cannot retract or modify any such content before it is sent to subscribers.
+All historical content is publicly accessible in the archives (Vital Communities can remove content from the archives after the fact upon request from the original poster).
+Volunteer individual discussion list administrators in each town are responsible for post-facto monitoring of the content of a town discussion list and may, at their own discretion, issue private warnings to individual subscribers or public guidelines to the entire discussion list if, in their sole judgment, any of the Posting Guidelines or General Rules are repeatedly violated.

 - For more information, feel free to email Stacey or call 802-291-9100 ext 102.